-Caused by: Tight calves are often the culprit of Achilles Tendinitis.
-Runners who are running long distances and increasing their mileage quickly can get Achilles Tendinitis, as can tennis or basketball players.
+Tight calves are often the culprit of Achilles tendinitis.
+Runners who are running long distances and increasing their mileage quickly can get Achilles tendinitis, as can tennis or basketball players.

-How to Treat: Usually, you can treat Achilles tendonitis at home with ice and rest.
+Usually, you can treat Achilles tendinitis at home with ice and rest.
 Serious cases can lead to tendon ruptures that may require surgery.

 6. Turf Toe

 Turf toe occurs when your big toe bends beyond its normal range of motion.
 It is considered a type of sprain and will usually cause swelling.